 SEARCH for Diabetes in Youth is a national multi-center study aimed at understanding more about diabetes among children and young adults in the United States.
-There are five SEARCH Study Centrs with sites located across 10 states.
-Some centers have various locations within each state.
+There are five SEARCH Study Centers, each located in one of five states (CA, CO, OH, SC, and WA).
+Participants who have been included in the SEARCH Study have been identified by one of the five study centers and have come from 10 different states (AZ, CA, CO, IN, KT, NM, OH, SC, UT, and WA).
+The Coordinating Center is located in North Carolina.
 SEARCH is funded by the Centers for Disease and Prevention (CDC) and the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).

 SEARCH has been helping to find answers about the types of diabetes, its complications, and how having diabetes affects the lives of youth.